FBI facial recognition accuracy and policy still fall short, GAO tells Congress

 Consent to use a person’s photo is a key element of legislation like the Commercial Facial Recognition Privacy Act proposed earlier this year, as well as others being considered by lawmakers.

 The FBI’s system currently achieves 86% accuracy overall, Del Greco said.
-But that number applies only to the level of accuracy achieved when identifying a suspect from a pool of up to 50 potential suspects.
-It does not assess the database’s ability to recognize specific populations.
+But that number applies only to the level of accuracy achieved when asked to identify a suspect from a pool of 50 potential suspects.

 Learnings from a test by the Department of Commerce’s National Institute of Standards and Technology (NIST) are currently being applied to improve FBI facial recognition system accuracy, Del Greco said.
 The first statistical analysis of NIST’s facial recognition vendor test performance based on race, gender, and other demographic types is due out this fall.

-Recommendations related to AI federal standards a Trump executive order will be released this summer.
+Recommendations related to AI federal standards in the form of a Trump executive order will be released this summer.
 The deadline to share public comment about AI federal standards with NIST is June 10.